AOBarbosa/Todo-List/README.md

 You can accsess the project by downloading the zip file or cloning the repositorie into your machine using the terminal.

-Copu and paste this in your terminal window:
+Copy and paste this in your terminal window:

 ```
 https://github.com/AOBarbosa/Todo-List.git